chorman0773/cargo-native-install/README.md

 * --no-libexec: Install libexec targets to bin instead
 * --no-sbin: Install sbin targets to bin instead of sbin (note that this does not enable privileged binaries)
 * --arch-prefix[=target]: Install bin, lib, include, libexec, sbin targets to an an architecture specific prefix.
 * --build: Build the package before installing.
-An environment variable corresponding to each directory is set during the build
+An environment variable corresponding to each directory is set during the build.
+Use of `--build` and `--build-only` is deprecated in favor of `--config` and `config.toml`, and using build scripts for configuring build-time installation directories.
 * --build-only: Build the package without installing.
 Like --build, environment variables will be set with all the directories.
+Use of `--build` and `--build-only` is deprecated in favor of `--config` and `config.toml`, and using build scripts for configuring build-time installation directories.
 * --shared=lib: Treat cdylib targets as library targets by default and install to libdir.
 This is the default on unix-like targets
 * --shared=bin: Treat cdylib targets as binary targets by default and install to bindir.
 This is the default on windows
 * --out-dir=*dir*: Consider cargo targets to be stored in *dir* instead of *manifest-dir*/target
 * --release: Consider cargo targets to have been built in release mode *(default)
 * --debug: Consider cargo targets to have been built in debug mode
+* --config=*file*: If *file* exists, then read default installation directories from that path, rather than `config.toml`.

 Environment:
 * prefix: Install directories may be specified as environment variables, as well as with options.
 If both the environment variable and the CLI option is present, the option takes precedence